bntoine/Vibe_Ribbon/README.md

 **Vibe Ribbon**

-Vibe Ribbon is a script that takes a folder with music files and gives you a folder with the music files in the right format and the corresponding cue file.
+Vibe Ribbon is a script that takes a folder with music files or URLs from supported platforms and gives you a folder with the music files in the right format with the corresponding cue file.

-**Vibe YT**

-Vibe YT is a second little script to directly turn youtube and SoundCloud links into wav files and a cue file.
-You need yt-dlp to run it.

 ### Why does this exist?